The Periodic Table Of The Elements S/D

 That was Hugo Erdmann

-underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:06 (one year ago)
+underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:06 (two years ago)

 Low reactivity is a desirable trait imho

-underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:06 (one year ago)
+underminer of twenty years of excellent contribution to this borad (dan m), Sunday, 28 April 2024 00:06 (two years ago)

 agree with that